SolarArbiter/SolarArbiter.github.io/_posts/2019-09-30-Anonymous-Data.md

 ---

 Several stakeholders have expressed interest in publicly sharing anonymous power plant data in the Solar Forecast Arbiter.
-While do not explicitly support anonymous data exchange, we can provide some recommendations for how to use the Arbiter's features to accomplish this goal.
+While the Arbiter does not explicitly support anonymous data exchange, we can provide some recommendations for how to use the Arbiter's features to accomplish this goal.
 Please keep in mind that these are only recommendations for how to